isneezy/vue-selectize/docs/api/slots.md

 ## item

-The text displayed to represent each selected item.
+The text is displayed to represent each selected item.
 - `item {Object|String}` - A selected option

 <ItemSlot />